-Default restore scope for users with non-administrative role includes All virtual machines from available backups.
-If you have Enterprise Plus edition of Veeam Backup & Replication deployed in your environment, you can customize restore scope for non-administrative users.
+Default restore scope for users with a non-administrative role includes All objects from available backups.
+If you have the Enterprise Plus edition of Veeam Backup & Replication deployed in your environment, you can customize restore scope for non-administrative users.

-To narrow the restore scope, when creating or editing the profile of a Portal User or Restore Operator, do the following in the Account dialog:
+To narrow the restore scope, perform the following steps when adding or editing a Portal User or Restore Operator account:

-- Then select the objects you allow user to restore:
+- In the Add Objects window, select the objects you allow the user to restore.

 - Click OK to save the settings.

-The VMs tab displays only virtual machines that have been backed up, and Files tab displays guest OS files only for virtual machines that have been backed up with guest file indexing enabled.
-For more information on indexing, please refer to Preparing for File Browsing and Searching section.
+The Machines and File Shares tabs display only machines and file shares that have been backed up.
+The Files tab displays guest OS files only for machines that have been backed up with guest file indexing enabled.
+For more information on indexing, see Preparing for File Browsing and Searching.

-Administrative user can refresh all scopes of all accounts manually — for that, in the Roles section of Configuration page, click Rebuild roles.
-However, consider that this operation will affect all configured roles.
+Administrative user can click Rebuild Roles in the Roles section of Configuration page to refresh all scopes of all accounts manually.
+Consider that this operation will affect all configured roles.

 Portal Administrators can watch the progress of security scope rebuild process on the Sessions page.